 Unlike seed propagation, which introduces genetic variation, vegetative methods such as grafting and budding enable growers to replicate desired cultivars exactly, preserving their original traits (Bekir et al., 2021).
 An essential component of this process is the pairing of the rootstock with the scion variety.
 The rootstock influences tree vigour, root development, resistance to soil-borne diseases, and adaptation to different soil types and climates, whereas, the scion determines the fruit's commercial value (Webster, 1995).
 The effective union of the rootstock and scion leads to a stronger and more productive plant.

 Therefore, it is essential for farmers to utilize planting stock that is both high-yielding and disease-free.
 The use of efficient bulk propagation methods and the selection of appropriate planting material are critical for the successful cultivation of perennial fruit crops.
 Errors incurred during orchard establishment are irreversible and lead to a significant reduction in overall productivity (West, 2019).
 Despite the availability of numerous public and commercial nurseries, sourcing high-quality, disease-free planting material remains a significant challenge due to its limited availability.
-Tree quality is primarily determined by vigor, branching structure, and branch angle, with cultural practices and climate during the nursery phase significantly impacting early branch development and overall vigor (Musacchi, 2023).
+Tree quality is primarily determined by vigour, branching structure, and branch angle, with cultural practices and climate during the nursery phase significantly impacting early branch development and overall vigour (Musacchi, 2023).
 The choice of rootstock and scion, coupled through grafting or budding, has a significant impact on these important features and overall tree performance.

 Grafting or budding is a technique that involves attaching a scion (a bud or shoot from a preferred variety) to a compatible rootstock, allowing them to fuse and grow together as a single plant.
 This technique ensures efficient water and nutrient transport once the vascular tissues of the scion and rootstock align and successfully heal (Wang et al., 2017).
 Vegetative propagation is especially vital in cherry tree cultivation because cherry cultivars are highly heterozygous, causing seed-grown trees to vary widely from their parent plants (Habibi et al., 2022).
 As a result, clonal propagation via grafting or budding is employed to ensure uniformity and preserve desired traits.